Hounds

 While the breed is considered to be very independent, they are also known to be very affectionate and loving towards their own families and have a special love for children.

-They can also learn to get along with other dogs, and possibly even cats if they are socialised well from a young age.
+They can also learn to get along with other dogs, and possibly even cats, if they are socialised well from a young age.
 However, they have an exceptionally high prey drive and will most likely chase small animals like rabbits around your home all day if given a chance.

 If you have small pets like rabbits, it would be a good idea to look for another dog breed that might suit you better.
 Since Sloughis have been used as hunting dogs for centuries, it will be rather difficult to train out a behaviour like that.

-Sloughis are also not particularly fond of strangers and maybe aloof or even aggressive towards them depending on their level of socialisation and training with people from outside of your household.
+Sloughis are also not particularly fond of strangers and may be aloof or even aggressive towards them depending on their level of socialisation and training with people from outside of your household.

 Sloughis are generally best for active families, as they are a particularly energetic breed due to their use in hunting and chasing down game.
-A prospective Sloughi owners should know that they will need to provide their dog with a lot of exercise and mental stimulation in order to keep their dog happy.
+A prospective Sloughi owner should know that they will need to provide their dog with a lot of exercise and mental stimulation in order to keep their dog happy.

 A Sloughi will also do best with a large fenced-in yard, as their prey drive can and will cause them to chase after anything that piques their interest, which could become a serious issue.